Romulo-Moraes/Assembly-Toolkit/8. Functions/README.md

 Another common question is: Visually, rbp is 24 bytes away from the value 5, so why [rbp+16] ?

 The answer is: In cases like that, you need have in mind that the **end** of the value 5 is at 0x0, however, the end of the value isn't useful usually.
-You must fetch the arguments "thinking about the end of the previous", or in other words, the difference between rbp and the target.
+You must fetch the arguments "thinking about the end of the previous argument", or in other words, the difference between rbp and the target.
 In the visual example given above, the difference between rbp and the target (i.e. 5), is really 16 bytes.

 ## 8.8 Calling conventions
 It is right that was presented that you can pass function arguments through stack and registers, however, functions calls have conventions depending of the operating system and archtecture.
 The focus here is in Linux O.S, so here are how the arguments are usually passed to the functions: